Console war: Background

 Since the sixth generation, both Sony and Microsoft have been direct competitors for home consoles.
 Since 2000, both companies have released a new console model within a year of each other with roughly comparable specifications.
-Because the console hardware does not have distinct technical advantages, the two companies compete more by creating a unique console environment through online services, and offering console-exclusive games from their first-party studios and from third-party studios.
-While Nintendo also has remained a significant competitor to both companies, its development and marketing strategy using the "blue ocean" approach is considered fundamentally different from Sony or Microsoft that it is usually not considered as major participant in the console war.
-Today, it is the most evident ongoing console war, with both Sony and Microsoft controlling 72% of the gaming console market share.
+While Nintendo also has remained a significant competitor to both companies, its development and marketing strategy using the "blue ocean" approach is considered fundamentally different from Sony or Microsoft that it is usually not regarded as major participant in the console war.
+According to Sony's former president Shuhei Yoshida, Sony did not see Nintendo as a competitor outside of Japan (where Xbox did not have a significant presence) and focused their attention primarily at the Xbox brand; the Xbox was a more comparable high-end system, while Sony had considered that Nintendo was "bringing a young audience into gaming; and some of them when they grow up, might graduate to more mature systems like PlayStation or Xbox."

 Initial Challenge From Microsoft

 Microsoft specifically entered the console market with the Xbox console in 2001 as it saw Sony's PlayStation 2 as a potential competitor to the home computer as a ubiquitous device in the living room.
 Whereas the PlayStation 2 was developed from mostly custom components, Microsoft approached the Xbox as a highly refined personal computer based on Microsoft Windows and DirectX technology.
-The original Xbox did not compete well against the PlayStation 2, selling only about 24 million units worldwide against the PlayStation 2's 155 million, with Microsoft reportedly failing to profit on the console hardware.
+The original Xbox did not compete well against the PlayStation 2, selling only about 24 million units worldwide against the PlayStation 2's 160+ million, with Microsoft reportedly failing to profit on the console hardware.
 Nonetheless, Microsoft, satisfied with the Xbox's overall performance, reaffirmed its commitment to the console marketplace with the reveal of the Xbox 360 in 2005.